Short answer

 Yes.
 Insurance concern often matters more when the ticket adds points or signals a higher-risk driving pattern.

-This guide answers the decision question first, then sends visitors into the most relevant calculator, local page, or official-source next step.
+This guide answers the practical question first, then links to the calculator, local page, or official source that best fits the ticket.

 Guide pages cover common post-ticket questions.
 The exact outcome still depends on the region, the ticket, and the facts of the case.

-Indexable guide pages must answer a practical question and route users into calculator pages that provide enough local data, estimate tables, points context, and next-step guidance.
+Each guide connects a practical ticket question to calculator pages with local data, estimate tables, points context, and response guidance.